French battleship Provence: World War II

 At the outbreak of World War II in September 1939, Provence was in Toulon along with Bretagne in the 2nd Squadron, with Provence serving as the flagship of Vice Admiral Ollive.
 On 21 October, she went into drydock for periodic maintenance, which lasted until 2 December.
 Two days later, Provence and Bretagne, along with numerous cruisers and destroyers, sortied from Dakar to cover French merchant shipping off West Africa and the Azores.
 Around the middle of the month, the French warships returned to port.

 Provence was then sent to Casablanca, where she joined Force Y. The unit conducted several fruitless sweeps into the Atlantic.
 While in Gibraltar, she was damaged and forced to return to Toulon for repairs.
-While en route, she intercepted the Italian passenger ship Oceania; Provence dispatched her to Marseilles so she could be inspected for contraband.
+While en route, she intercepted the Italian passenger ship Oceania; Provence dispatched her to Marseille so she could be inspected for contraband.
 Provence sailed for Oran on 24 January 1940, and then returned to Force Y in Dakar.
 Force Y was transferred to Oran on 11 April, arriving five days later.
 On 27 April, Provence, her two sisters, and several cruisers were moved to Alexandria.
 On 18 May, Provence and Bretagne returned to Mers El Kébir.

 Following the French surrender on 22 June, the French fleet was to be disarmed under German and Italian supervision, under the terms of the Armistice.
 The British high command, however, was concerned that the French ships would be seized by the Axis powers and placed in service.
 The Axis navies would then outnumber the British Royal Navy.
 Prime Minister Winston Churchill therefore ordered Vice Admiral James Somerville, the commander of Force H, to neutralize the French fleet at Mers-el-Kébir.
 He was instructed to order the French vessels to comply with one of various possible courses of action: these were as follows, either to join the British with the Free French, or to move the ships to French possessions like Martinique where they would be outside the reach of the Axis powers, or to move them to the USA where they would be interned, or to scuttle themselves, or be sunk.
 On 3 July, Somerville arrived and delivered the ultimatum.
 After 10 hours of discussions and the French rejection of any part of the ultimatum, the British ships opened fire.